cs4804-24c/final/README.md

 `getCurrentUserRecord()` simply returns the document associated with the currently signed-in user, and `getAllUserRecords()` returns an array of every user record in the database.

 ## The Server
 The React client is hosted by a simple express server in the root directory.
-The server listens on port `4804` ;)You can visit the page at www.icons.joed.dev
+The server listens on port `4804` ;)You can visit the page at www.final.joed.dev

-## Design Achievements

-## Technical Achievements